Rxzerrrr/qb-glizzygobler/README.md

 Please add these when you want to use the resource or it will not work!

+Note I got some of this code from qb-burgershot and B1ackBeard#1430.
+Hope you enjoy this!

+Preview ()

 qb-smallresources -> server -> consumables.lua
 ```
 QBCore.Functions.CreateUseableItem("hotdog1", function(source, item)